-However, while Ohio’s probate and estate administration procedures are less complicated than those in many other states, it is still common for personal representatives, beneficiaries, heirs, and other interested parties to run into issues during the process.
-From choosing the correct form of probate to dealing with will contests and other disputes in probate litigation, there are a number of reasons why those preparing for probate or estate administration may need the help of an experienced, licensed attorney.
+However, while Ohio’s probate procedures are less complicated than those in many other states, it is still common for personal representatives, beneficiaries, heirs, and other interested parties to run into issues during the process.
+From choosing the correct form of probate to dealing with will contests and other disputes in probate litigation, there are a number of reasons why those preparing for probate or estate administration may need the help of an experienced, licensed probate lawyer.

-If you have been named executor of someone’s estate, or if you have recently lost a loved one and want to make sure that his or her final wishes are carried through, Attorney Obenour can help.
-They are compassionate advocates who take a diligent and thorough approach to protecting their clients’ interests.
+If you have been named executor of someone’s estate, or if you have recently lost a loved one and want to make sure that his or her final wishes are carried through, probate lawyers Abbie Obenour can help.
+They are compassionate advocates who take a diligent and thorough approach to protect their clients’ interests.

 While probate is a legal process, it is also deeply personal and emotional, and it touches people in a way that is unique in the legal field.
-It can also be confusing for those who are not familiar with the options and procedures that are involved, and mistakes can lead to delays at a time when most people simply want to do what is necessary as quickly as possible.
+It can also be confusing for those who aren’t familiar with the options and procedures that are involved.
+Mistakes can lead to delays at a time when most people simply want to do what is necessary as quickly as possible.

 Understanding the Probate Process in Ohio

 While everyone’s situation is unique, there are certain uniform steps that everyone can expect to encounter during probate:

 - Gather the facts, including interpretation of the decedent’s will

 - Court hearing on application for executorship